Like California's majestic Highway 1, the Airstream is an icon of the great American road trip—a gleaming throwback to the golden age of travel.

 Courtesy of Autocamp

-These stylish camps, with locations in Santa Barbara, Yosemite, and on the Russian River, consist of sparkly new, custom Airstreams tricked out by a modern architect.
+These stylish camps, located in Yosemite and on the Russian River, consist of sparkly new, custom Airstreams tricked out by a modern architect.
 You know what that means?
 Hotel-worthy amenities—think flat screen TVs, pillow-top mattresses with down comforters, bathrobes, soaking tubs, and upscale bath products.
 Crack open a beer on your redwood deck and throw some burgers on the electric grill, or hop on a beach cruiser and head into town. // From $169/night, autocamp.com

 Courtesy of Kate's Lazy Desert

 Located in the Mojave Desert, Kate's Lazy Desert is an Airstream aficionado's heaven.
 Each of the seven Airstream trailers, ranging from 28 to 32-feet in length, features a unique theme, kitschy decor—think magazine and band poster collage wallpaper in the "Hairstream;" a green, blue, and brown color blocked ceiling in the "Tiki;" and bold, orange floral bedding in the "Planet Air"— and views of the surrounding mountains.
 Plus, take a dip in the pool, cook in your kitchenette and then dine al fresco, explore the area's endless hiking trails, and even bring your dog! // From $175/night, lazymeadow.com

 This article was originally published in October 2019.